 San Francisco is a major metropolitan city that should be on the forefront on urban/equity issues.
-We seek to maximize inclusion, diversity, and affordability neighborhoods in San Francisco.
+We seek to maximize inclusion, diversity, and affordability in our San Francisco neighborhoods.
 The following represents a list of the core public policy issue focuses on the Eastern Neighborhoods Democratic Club.
 Each issue area is led by a Director who oversees committees which help guide the club's discourse and official positions on matters impacting our communities

 San Francisco has a gross undersupply of housing at all income levels, and it’s crucial we grow the housing stock for all residents.
 Our primary goal is to support the building of more housing at all income levels, particularly affordable housing, and minimize displacement of our City's most vulnerable residents.

 Our city should be investing in job training programs that prepare residents for jobs in the region’s fastest-growing industries and work with associated companies to increase local hiring.
 San Francisco should aim to increase employment opportunities for all its residents.